ivt18/fractal-generator-sfml/README.md

 ```

 ## Controlling the fractal
-As you can (hopefully) see, there is now a Mandelbrot fractal on your screen.
+As you can see, there is now a Mandelbrot fractal on your screen.
 It can be controlled as follows:
 - Left / Right / Up / Down arrows for movement
 - Comma / Period for zooming in and out.